top of page

 In the sixteenth century, with the invention of the printing press, texts began to be published in Yiddish, which is written using the Hebrew alphabet.
 These were written in a version of Yiddish free of dialectical idiosyncrasies to ensure a wide readership.

-While Yiddish had increasingly become the language of European Jews, in Germany in the 18th century, members of the Jewish Enlightenment, also known as the Hasklah, campaigned against the use of Yiddish, instead arguing for assimilation and the use of German amongst Jews.
+While Yiddish had increasingly become the language of European Jews, in Germany in the eighteenth century, members of the Jewish Enlightenment, also known as the Hasklah, campaigned against the use of Yiddish.
+The Haskalah argued for assimilation and the use of the vernacular language wherever Jews lived.

-Then, efforts to further the use of Yiddish came to a head in 1908, the first conference was held on Yiddish in which the language was declared a “national language of the Jewish people”.
-The purpose of the meeting was to further advance the use of Yiddish in education, standardized Yiddish spelling, funding of cultural institutions, etc. Unfortunately, not much was accomplished in the way of the practical advancement of the language.
+Then, efforts to further the use of Yiddish came to a head in 1908 when the first conference was held on the Yiddish language in which it was declared a “national language of the Jewish people”.
+The purpose of the meeting was mainly to advance the use of Yiddish in education, standardize Yiddish spelling, and organize the funding of Jewish cultural institutions.
+Unfortunately, not many of these goals were accomplished.
 Instead, attendees mainly debated whether or not Yiddish was a or the "national language of the Jewish people".

 The Fall of Yiddish

 In the Soviet Union, the government once supported Yiddish schools, theater, and literature as long as it was not religious in nature.
-However, this was eventually ended by the government and institutions were shut down.
+However, this policy was shortlived and institutions began to be forcefully shut down.
 As Joseph Stalin viewed Yiddish as anti-soviet, many Yiddish writers were imprisoned or executed during the purges of 1937.
-Another similar incident was the murdering of many other Yiddish writers on the Night of the Murdered Poets.
+Another similar incident was the murdering of many Yiddish writers on the Night of the Murdered Poets.

-Prior to the Holocaust, there were 13 million speakers of Yiddish.
-However, 85% of the six million Jews murdered in the Holocaust were Yiddish speakers.
+Prior to the Holocaust, there were thirteen million speakers of Yiddish.
+However, eighty-five percent of the six million Jews murdered in the Holocaust were Yiddish speakers.
 In 2021 there was an estimated speakership of 600,000.
-Therefore, the language is currently considered “definitely endangered” by the UNESCO Atlas of the World's Languages in Danger.
+Consequently, the language is considered “definitely endangered” by the UNESCO Atlas of the World's Languages in Danger.

-Further leading to the decrease in Yiddish speakership, when Israel was founded in 1948, Yiddish was largely suppressed in order to promote Hebrew, even going so far as taxing Yiddish theater in an effort to unify all Jews under Hebrew.
-Yiddish was seen as a language that was unique to European Jews and which couldn’t be used as Hebrew to unite all Jews of innumerable backgrounds.
-Likewise, many wanted to leave behind any Germanic traces due to the traumas of the Holocaust.
+Further decreasing Yiddish speakership, when Israel was founded in 1948 Yiddish was heavily suppressed in order to promote Hebrew—the Israeli government even went so far as taxing Yiddish theater in an effort to unify all Jews as Hebrew speakers.
+Yiddish was, of course, a language unique to European Jews which could not unite the Jews of innumerable backgrounds fleeing to Israel.
+After the Jews of the former USSR, North Africans make up the highest number of immigrants to Israel.
+Jews from Iraq, Ethiopia, and Iran are also in the top nine origin countries, so clearly Yiddish would not have been a representative choice.
+Likewise, many speakers of Yiddish wanted to leave behind any trace of German due to the traumas of the Holocaust.

-Nowadays, Eastern Yiddish is the most common dialect.
-It continues to be spoken, most frequently by Ultra-Orthodox Jews in New York and Israel.
-Though Yiddish has lost the status it once possessed, a revival is taking place.
-Not only is Yiddish on Duolingo (and the course is wonderfully thorough), but there is an abundance of both old and new Yiddish music and literature out there.
+Nowadays, Eastern Yiddish is the most common dialect and it is mostly spoken by Ultra-Orthodox Jews in New York and Israel.
+Though Yiddish has lost the status it once possessed, a revival is gaining traction.
+Not only is Yiddish on Duolingo, but there is an abundance of both old and new Yiddish music and literature out there.

 Examples of Yiddish

-Yiddish is claimed to be made up of roughly 80% German and 20% Hebrew with a good amount of Slavic words thrown in depending on the variety.
-Therefore, for most Germans, Yiddish is more or less intelligible and sounds quite similar to certain regional varieties of German, though the Hebrew and Slavic components are, of course, unintelligible.
+Yiddish is claimed to be made up of roughly eighty percent German and twenty percent Hebrew with a good measure of Slavic words thrown in depending on the variety.
+Therefore, for most Germans, Yiddish is more or less intelligible and sounds quite similar to certain regional varieties of German—though the Hebrew and Slavic components are, of course, unintelligible.

 Though Yiddish is regrettably falling out of use, it has left an indelible mark on many languages where Jews have been present.
 For the sake of relevance, I’ll talk about English and Dutch.
 In English, the words chutzpah, bagel, glitch, klutz, kvetch, mensch, schmuck are all, among many others, of Yiddish origin.
 In Dutch, the words Mokum (slang for “Amsterdam”), gannef “thief”, gabber “friend”, lef “courage”, mazzel “luck”, sores “misery”, ponem “face” are all, among many others, of Yiddish origin.

-As an example of Yiddish words as compared with German, Hebrew, and Slavic languages, we can examine the following:
+As an example of Yiddish words as compared with German, Hebrew, and Slavic languages respectively, we can examine the following:

-Though Yiddish was once regarded by many as a corrupt jargon version of German, today it is still receiving attention from learners who wish to revive their ancestral language and even German linguists who wish to examine ancient facets of German only preserved in Yiddish.
-Likewise, many universities offer Yiddish courses and as of February 2023, Yiddish will even be taught at the University of Amsterdam.
-Click here for information on that.
+Though Yiddish was once regarded by many as a corrupt dialect of German, today it receives attention from learners who wish to revive their ancestral language and even German linguists who wish to examine ancient facets of German only preserved in Yiddish.
+Likewise, many universities offer Yiddish courses; as of February 2023, Yiddish will even be taught at the University of Amsterdam.
+Click here for more information on that.

-If you’re interested in learning Yiddish or just want to hear what it sounds like, I can recommend Duolingo and share a playlist of some Yiddish songs that I like at this link.
+If you’re interested in learning Yiddish or just want to hear what it sounds like, here is a link to a playlist containing some Yiddish songs that I like.

 References: